Updated: Nov 17

 What Employment Rights Do You Have?

 The essential job functions are those that the work necessitates.
-A firefighter's critical job roles, for example, include the ability to sprint, raise, and hold.
+For example, a firefighter's critical job roles include the ability to sprint, raise, and hold.
 Pilots, on the other hand, need sight as a valid occupational skill qualification.
 An individual who is unable to perform these tasks due to a disability is not otherwise eligible.

 Discrimination Against People with Disabilities in California